pedscoffee/PhysicianPromptEngineering/_posts/2025-10-20-the-role-of-AI-and-Large-Language-Models-in-Clinical-Documentation.md

 **Mandatory Review Points**
 - All AI output must be reviewed closely
-- Physician takes full responsbility for all documentation in the medical record
+- Physician takes full responsibility for all documentation in the medical record

 ### Regulatory Compliance